Neha-Devavarapu/project-1/README.md

 + A Login System using Node and Express.
 + An Application form Using HTML
 + A Student Data Table using HTML
-+ A Login page using EXpress
++ A Login page using Express
 + Explored Hovers
 + A Login Page Using JS